 One of the most common questions we receive when parents are divorcing is whether the court will require payment of retroactive or “back” child support.
 This question often arises in situations where the parents have been separated for a significant period of time prior to beginning divorce or custody proceedings, with one parent being the primary caregiver to the child.
 Unfortunately, most people seeking retroactive child support come away disappointed.
 For this reason and others, you should consult with an experienced family law attorney as soon as possible if you are considering a divorce or separation.

-Retroactive Child Support is the Exception, Not the Rule
+Retroactive Child Support Payments Are the Exception, Not the Rule

 Paternity Is an Issue

 One circumstance is where the parents were not married and paternity is at issue.
-In a paternity action, the court will do two things: (1) determine whether a person is the child’s father, and (2) determine whether they, therefore, have an obligation to support the child.
+In a paternity action, the court will do two things: (1) determine whether a person is the child’s father, and (2) determine whether they, therefore, have child support obligations.
 If paternity is established, the court can order the father to contribute to the birth expenses and can order them to pay five years of retroactive child support.
 The court would likely take into consideration any support that had been voluntarily paid previously (so make sure you can document any voluntary support paid) or any sharing of expenses while the couple lived together.

 Lapse in a Prior Support Order